Skip to content

 When configuring an access control list, keep the following rules in mind:

-Limit it to one ACL per interface per protocol per direction
+• Use only one ACL per interface, per protocol, per direction

 What are the different types of ACLs?